B2B Ecommerce Platform Comparison

 Content management system

-A content management system allows you to manage the digital content that’s presented in your ecommerce website.
+A content management system allows you to manage the digital content that’s presented in your ecommerce platform.
 Having control of your CMS empowers you to create an attractive user experience on the web.

 Not every B2B market needs CMS capabilities.
-But for markets that are heavily influenced by B2C user experience, an ecommerce solution with CMS allows you to control rich content to present your products in the best possible light.
+But for markets that are heavily influenced by B2C user experience, a B2B ecommerce platform with CMS allows you to control rich content to present your products in the best possible light.

 How does this affect real people?
 A content management system makes life easier for your Marketing team, giving them the tools they need to do their job.
 It also simplifies the buying experience for your customers, providing intuitive access to critical content on products, availability, lead times, and more.